grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 [^2] See for example Kalisch et al. (1982), Hallam (2005) and Daly et al. (2005).

 [^3] More infos: "How do I get things removed?" in FAQ 4plebs: https://archive.4plebs.org/_/articles/faq/, downloaded 16.09.2020.

+[^4] "Sloot" is a transformation of the derogatory term "slut" where the number of O's may indicate the degree of "sluttyness".

 ---